Highmark Stadium (Pennsylvania): History

-Since the team's creation, there had been no official announcement concerning a permanent home for the Hounds, but much had been speculated since GM and manager Gene Klein, on 13 July 2007, said that the Riverhounds "are to the point on the stadium complex where it is a matter of paperwork and it will get done.
+Since the team's creation, there had been no official announcement concerning a permanent home for the Hounds, but much had been speculated since GM and manager Gene Klein, on July 13, 2007, said that the Riverhounds "are to the point on the stadium complex where it is a matter of paperwork and it will get done.
 We hope to make an official announcement on it...but like everything else, we'll walk with it before we try and run.
 We are doing things the right way."
-On 9 July 2008, Dan Onorato, Chief Executive of Allegheny County, announced a planned development of a 78 acre sports and recreation park that covers area near Pittsburgh in Coraopolis, Robinson, and Moon known as Montour Junction.
+On July 9, 2008, Dan Onorato, Chief Executive of Allegheny County, announced a planned development of a 78 acre sports and recreation park that covers area near Pittsburgh in Coraopolis, Robinson, and Moon known as Montour Junction.
 The land was donated to the county's Redevelopment Authority by the Sports Legacy Foundation, which is chaired by Riverhounds founder and former owner Paul Heasley.
 The SLF had owned the land since 2002 and had already spent about $60k for the environmental cleanup of the land, which was once owned by the Pittsburgh and Lake Erie Railroad and had been declared a brownfield.
 The proposed uses for the park included soccer pitches as well as other multipurpose team sports fields such as rugby and lacrosse.
-It was believed by many that a stadium would be built around one of the fields and that it would likely become a permanent home for the Hounds.
-However, none of these earlier plans materialized.
+Many believed that the team would build a stadium around one of the fields, which would likely become the permanent home for the Hounds.
+However, these plans never materialized.

-Despite speculation and previous attempts to build a permanent home for the Riverhounds at other locations, on December 8, 2011, it was revealed that a stadium for the club could be built at Station Square on the site of the current amphitheater close to downtown Pittsburgh as part of a redevelopment of the area.
-However, at the time there was no timeline set for the proposed redevelopment.
+Despite speculation and previous attempts to build a permanent home for the Riverhounds at other locations, the club revealed on December 8, 2011, that it could build a stadium at Station Square on the site of the current amphitheater near downtown Pittsburgh as part of a redevelopment project.
+However, the proposed redevelopment lacked a set timeline at the time.